GunaKoppula/ERAV1-Session-5/README.md

 ```

 - Create two functions inside the class to get our model ready.
 First is the **init()** and the second is the **forward()**.
-- Within the init() function, we call a super() function and define different layers.
 - We need to instantiate the class to use for training on the dataset.
 When we instantiate the class, the forward() function is executed.

 ```ruby